openpsa/jsgrid/docs/content/configuration/options.md

 **Default:** `false`
 **Changeable:** No

-If set to true this enables using a sub-grid.
-If the subGrid option is enabled, an additional column at left side is added to the basic grid.
+If the `subGrid` option is enabled, an additional column at left side is added to the basic grid.
 This column contains a 'plus' image which indicates that the user can click on it to expand the row.
 By default all rows are collapsed.
 See Subgrid

 ### `subGridOptions`
 **Type:** object